cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/selectors.md

 #### Stack traces

-`Post` takes the `kernelStackTrace` parameter, when turned to `true` (by default to `false`) it enables dump of the kernel stack trace to the hook point in kprobes events.
-To dump user space stack trace set `userStackTrace` parameter to `true`.
+For kprobes, the `Post` action can include the `kernelStackTrace` and `userStackTrace` parameters.
+Setting either parameter to `true` records the corresponding stack trace at the hook point.
+Uprobes support only `userStackTrace`.

 For example, the following kprobe hook can be used to retrieve the kernel stack to `kfree_skb_reason`, the function called in the kernel to drop kernel socket buffers.